rajghosh06-dev/Pollution-Drift-Predictor/README.md

 ## 🧪 How It Works

 1. 📂 **Load Data**
-   Pollution readings are loaded from a CSV file using `data_ingestion.py`.
+   Pollution readings are loaded from a CSV file and cleaned using Pandas.

 2. 🧹 **Preprocess Features**
    Wind direction is converted into numeric angles to help the model interpret directional data.

 3. 🧠 **Train Model**
-   A simple Linear Regression model is trained using wind speed, humidity, and wind angle.
+   A Linear Regression model is trained using wind speed, humidity, and wind angle.

 4. 📈 **Make Predictions**
    The model forecasts particulate pollution levels for unseen data.

 5. 🎨 **Visualize Drift**
-   Pollution drift is visualized using scatter plots colored by wind direction.
+   Pollution drift is visualized using scatter plots and bar charts.

+6. 🖥️ **Deploy Interface**
+   A Streamlit app allows users to input SO₂ and NO₂ levels and receive real-time SPM predictions.

 ---